m-hines/git-and-md-practice/md-practice.md

 * create and solve a merge conflict
 * display md file on web browser

+*now in process of making a new branch*

 > *You miss 100% of the shots you don't take*